straz/artificialtrust/_definitions/brakes.md

 {% assign leftmd = left2 | markdownify %}
 {% assign rightmd = right2 | markdownify %}
-{% include twocol.html left=leftmd right=rightmd %}
+{% include twocol.html left=leftmd right=rightmd topmargin=false %}

 {% capture left3 %}
 <hr/>
 People and companies try to avoid regulation when it limits their own growth.

-When regulation is used for personal gain, it becomes a weapon, not a protector.
 Regulators become corrupt when they benefit from the rules they make at the expense of the general population.

 {% endcapture %}